Man rejected for car sales job in Benton County accused of hate crime, sending threatening texts

 Reka was responsible for an employment application completed by Rivera, and had to turn him down because of issues with his references, documents said.

 The sales manager said that led to text messages saying: “Hey bro how have you been??
 You walk with a crutch these days!??
 It’s all about AMERICA these dayz!!!!
-Listen here you worthless (expletive)!!!
-You better pray to your (expletives) God Alla [sic] you don’t run into me!!!!!
-(Expletive) you and whatever you believe in!!!!
+Listen here you worthless [expletive]!!!
+You better pray to your [expletives] God Alla you don’t run into me!!!!!
+[Expletive] you and whatever you believe in!!!!
 Zeke Rivera!!!!!
-PUNK (expletive)!!!
-I can’t wait to (expletive) u up!!!
-For real bro I’m gonna (expletive) YOU!!!!”
+PUNK [expletive]!!!
+I can’t wait to [expletive] u up!!!
+For real bro I’m gonna [expletive] YOU!!!!”

 Reka told Richland police that he believed the threats and feared for his own safety and that of his family and was not sure of his ability to protect all of them, court documents said.